Anteater to AntLEADER Series

 - Flex your innovative muscles

-– Ryan Foland, Interim Director of the ANTrepreneur Center
+– Ryan Foland, Director of the ANTrepreneur Center

 What happens after the talk?

 Most of our speaker presentations are recorded through a multi-camera setup.
 For live presentations (both in-person and Zoom), there will be a live audience.
-When possible, talks and workshops will also be livestreamed to YouTube.
-The video recording will be edited and posted as a YouTube video, the audio will be edited into a podcast episode, and the transcription will be edited into an article.
+When possible, talks and workshops will be livestreamed to YouTube.
+We are also working towards turning video recordings into YouTube videos, audio recordings into podcast episodes, and transcriptions into articles.
 This way, students have many opportunities to experience the content.

 How are the events promoted?